davidshq/obsidian-plugins-advanced/docs/data-structure.md

 ## GitHub API Integration

-The plugin uses the GitHub API to fetch release information for filtering:
+The plugin minimizes GitHub API calls by prioritizing the stats file and cache:

 - **Latest Release Date**: `https://api.github.com/repos/{owner}/{repo}/releases/latest`
-  - Used to determine when a plugin was last updated
-  - Cached for 24 hours to reduce API calls
+  - Only used as a last resort when stats file and cache don't have the data
+  - Cached using the same duration as the main cache (refresh interval + 5 minute buffer) to keep data fresh
   - Returns `published_at` date from the latest release
-  - Used by the "Updated after" filter to show only recently updated plugins
+  - Used by the "Updated after" filter only when stats file doesn't have the date
+  - **Displaying "Updated X ago" on plugin cards never calls GitHub API** - only uses stats file or cache

 ## Statistics

-The `community-plugin-stats.json` file (if available) contains download statistics:
+The `community-plugin-stats.json` file is the primary source for release information:

 - Download counts per plugin
-- Last update dates
+- Last update dates (primary source - avoids GitHub API calls)
 - Popularity metrics

-This data can enhance the UI but is optional.
+The plugin prioritizes this file to avoid GitHub API rate limiting.
+GitHub API is only used as a fallback when:
+1. Stats file doesn't have the release date
+2. Cache doesn't have the release date
+3. User is filtering by date (and needs accurate data)

 ## Filtering